Cincinnati Prostitution & Solicitation Lawyer

-Are you facing prostitution or soliciting charges in Ohio?
+Are you facing prostitution or solicitation charges in Ohio?
 Prostitution and soliciting offenses are commonly occurring criminal offenses in Ohio.
-Prostitution and soliciting offenses are illegal in Ohio, however, they are permitted in other states.
+Prostitution and solicitation offenses are illegal in Ohio, however, they are permitted in other states.
 If you are convicted of prostitution or soliciting, you will face harsh penalties and consequences that will forever impact the rest of your life.
 You will likely face extensive prison time, exorbitant fines and fees and potentially having to register as a sex offender.
 People are often quick to judge individuals who are convicted of prostitution and soliciting offenses, so you may also face a damaged reputation in your community.

 Regardless of what happened in your case, it is understandable that you are probably scared and overwhelmed by the prostitution or soliciting charges that you are currently facing.
-You do not have go through this experience alone.
-The Cincinnati Criminal Defense Attorneys are here to provide their expertise, understanding and legal counsel to help you deal with the charges that you are facing.
+You do not have to go through this experience alone.
+The Cincinnati Criminal Defense Attorneys are here to provide their understanding and legal counsel to help you deal with the charges that you are facing.
 The sooner you consult with a Cincinnati Criminal Defense Attorney, the better, as they will work diligently to achieve the most favorable outcome for your case.
 This could mean the difference between serving less prison time to a complete dismissal of the charges altogether.

 Compelling prostitution can be defined according to the Ohio Revised Code (ORC 2907.21) as anyone who knowingly engages in any of the actions listed below:

 - Compels another person to engage in sexual activity for hire;

 - Induces, procures, encourages, solicits, requests, or otherwise facilitates a minor or an individual the offender believes is a minor to participate in sexual activity for hire;